 - Anti-Phishing Education: Simulated Phishing.
 IA provides consultation, reviews, and approvals for units interested in doing simulated phishing for educational purposes.

 - Using Your Devices Securely with U-M Data.
 Learn how to set up your device and manage U-M data at home and abroad.

 - Copyright Compliance Quiz.
 Test your knowledge of what you can and cannot share from your computer and mobile devices.

 The online training courses below are available to any interested faculty member, staff member, or student at no charge.
 Some individuals may be required to take them based on the work they do at the university.
 To have any of these courses required of and assigned to those in your unit, contact email@example.com.

-- DCE 101: Access and Compliance: Handling Sensitive Institutional Data at U-M (in My LINC).
+- DCE101 U-M Data Protection and Responsible Use (in My LINC).
 Recommended training for all members of the university community.
 This is the companion training that goes along with the attestation to the Institutional Data Access and Compliance Agreement that is required for access to some systems.
 Some systems require annual reattestation for access.

 - ITSE101: HIPAA and Protected Health Information: What ITS Staff Need to Know (in My LINC).
 Required training for Information and Technology Services (ITS) staff and some others who may have access to systems containing HIPAA data.